Skip to main content

 Regulation of beta-oxidation

-Fatty acids also bind to the transcription factors called peroxisome proliferator-activated receptors (PPARs) and also coactivator PGC-1α, which regulate the transcription of enzymes in the beta-oxidation pathways.
-PPARs and the retinoid X receptor form heterodimers that bind to the PPAR response element in key promoters site involved in fatty acid degradation.
+Fatty acids also bind to the transcription factors called peroxisome proliferator-activated receptors (PPARs) and coactivator PGC-1α, which regulate the transcription of enzymes in the beta-oxidation pathways.
+PPARs and the retinoid X receptor form heterodimers that bind to the PPAR response element in key promoter sites involved in fatty acid degradation.
 These include CPT1, long-chain acyl-CoA dehydrogenase (LCAD), medium-chain acyl-CoA dehydrogenase (MCAD), and acyl-CoA synthetase (ACS).
 The PPARs have tissue specificity.
 We will discuss PPARs in more detail in the chapter on fatty acid synthesis.

 Peroxisomal α-Oxidation